 A rare Keoghtom's hand has two additional Siberys dragonshards suspended against the back of your hand when you wear it.
 You can innately cast cure wounds from your dragonmark one additional time while wearing a rare Keoghtom's hand.
-When you finish a long rest, you regain all uses of cure wounds that you have expended from your dragonmark.
+When you finish a long rest, you regain all uses of cure wounds expended.